Leoyang158/Inventory-Tracking/README.md

 # Inventory Tracking
 Welcome to Inventory Tracking
-This is my personal project for Shopify Fall Intern Application
+This is my personal project for Shopify Fall Intern Application You can add your items to the list and share the items with descriptions with others using this application.
+More importantly, you can leave comments on other people's items and rate them with a like.

 # About
 Hello and Welcome to Inventory Tracking.